kyberdrb/installed_packages_linux/README.md

                     sudo usbip attach --remote=SERVER_IP_ADDRESS --busid=1-1.5

         - **Windows**

+            - In order to run Shell scripts `*.sh` on Windows a Linux Terminal is needed.
+This guide has been designed for `Git Bash` which is a part of `git` package available for download at https://git-scm.com/

             - Attaching with script:

                 Assuming, that the script resides in directory `C:\Programy`

-                1. Reuse linux script for attaching device:
+                1. Reuse the Linux script for attaching device:

                     To attach the printer, it's sufficient to start `Git Bash` as Administrator and run the attaching script mentioned in the **Linux** section above as follows: